 Here are three quick tips on how you can be an animal ambassador at farmers’ markets!

-1. Support small farmers
+1. Support small farms

 2. Ask questions

 Farmers’ markets provide a great opportunity for consumers to make humane food choices by speaking with the farmers.
 Farmers at the market take pride in what they do and are happy to tell you what life looks like for animals on their farm.
-Always be sure to ask lots of questions before you buy.
+Always be sure to ask questions before you buy.
 Here are some examples of questions you might ask when looking for higher-welfare meat, eggs and dairy:

 Does your farm have any animal welfare certifications?

 Look for farms certified by Animal Welfare Approved, Certified Humane, Global Animal Partnership or Organic.
 These programs certify farms that raise their animals to higher standards of care than the minimum required in Canada’s Codes of Practice.
-The programs verify their standards are being met through independent inspections of the farms.
+The programs verify their standards are met through independent inspections of the farms.
 If your favourite farms aren’t certified, encourage them to consider it.

 Are animals raised indoors or outdoors on your farm?